SudhirMahaaraja/PDF-Chat-App-with-RAG-FAISS-and-Groq-LLM/README.md

-Here is an enhanced README structure with explicit description of system structure and logical flow.
-This will allow contributors or users to quickly understand the architecture, primary modules, and overall interaction of components in your PDF Chat/RAG app.

-***

 ## PDF Chat App with RAG, FAISS, and Groq LLM

 An interactive, privacy-focused PDF chat and retrieval-augmented generation (RAG) system, built using Streamlit, FAISS, Sentence Transformers, and Groq LLMs.
 Instantly query any PDF you upload, get answers with page-level citations, and reference tracked sources—no external API for embeddings required.[1][2][3]